tier4/driving_log_replayer/log_evaluator_analyzer/README.md

-# Driving Log Replayer Analyzer
+# log_evaluator Analyzer

-Driving Log Replayer Analyzer is a package that analyses result files.
+log_evaluator Analyzer is a package that analyses result files.

 ## Notice